coreemu/core/docs/grpc.md

 iface_helper = client.InterfaceHelper(ip4_prefix="10.0.0.0/24", ip6_prefix="2001::/64")
 # node_id is used to get an ip4/ip6 address indexed from within the above prefixes
-# face_id is required and used exactly for that
+# iface_id is required and used exactly for that
 # name is optional and would default to eth<id>
 # mac is optional and will result in a randomly generated mac
 iface_data = iface_helper.create_iface(